fjalanis/fina/household-finance-prd.md

 - Visual feedback when dragging potential matches
 - Clear indication of the selected entry while viewing suggested matches
 - Matching algorithm should prioritize entries with:
-  - Opposite entry type (debit/credit)
+  - The SAME entry type as the needed fix (if transaction needs a credit, find credit entries)
-  - Exact matching amount
+  - Exact matching amount (must match the imbalance amount)
   - Recent transaction date (within +/- 15 days)
   - Unbalanced transaction status
 - Date range matching: Potential matches must be within 15 days (default) of the selected entry's transaction date to reduce noise and focus on related transactions
+- Auto-matching entries will be displayed when an unbalanced transaction is opened, showing entries that would help balance the transaction

 #### 2.3 Transaction and Entry Line Behavior
 - When all entries from a transaction are removed, the transaction itself should be automatically deleted